 Safe Harbor Financial Welcomes Newly Active Board Member, Karl Racine, Nationally Renowned Former Washington, D.C.
 Attorney General

-Acclaimed politician, lawyer and cannabis industry advocate to advise Safe Harbor Financial as it continues to enhance its fully compliant cannabis banking platform

-/EIN News/ -- ARVADA, Colo., Feb.
-08, 2023 (GLOBE NEWSWIRE) -- SHF Holdings, Inc., d/b/a/ Safe Harbor Financial (“Safe Harbor” or the “Company”) (NASDAQ: SHFS), a leader in facilitating banking, payments, and financial services to the regulated cannabis industry, today announced that Karl A. Racine has commenced active participation on the Company’s Board of Directors following his January 2023 departure from office.
+ARVADA, Colo., Feb.
+08, 2023 (GLOBE NEWSWIRE) -- SHF Holdings, Inc., d/b/a/ Safe Harbor Financial ("Safe Harbor" or the "Company") SHFS, a leader in facilitating banking, payments, and financial services to the regulated cannabis industry, today announced that Karl A. Racine has commenced active participation on the Company's Board of Directors following his January 2023 departure from office.

 "We are delighted to have Mr. Racine, a celebrated political figure and long-time proponent of the legal cannabis industry, commence active participation on our Board," said Sundie Seefried, CEO at Safe Harbor.
 "Among his many other accomplishments, Mr. Racine spearheaded the bipartisan coalition urging Congress to pass the SAFE Banking Act; and recognizes the importance of providing cannabis-related businesses, or CRBs, with access to the banking system.
 We are looking forward to his invaluable insights as we continue to enhance our fully compliant cannabis financial services currently serving more than 1000 CRBs across the nation."